leaptochina/plexure_test/README.md

 PS:
-  When user's location changes, the list will refresh automatically I put the distance large than 8600km cannot add to fav, you can modify this config on configs/Configs.kt
+  When user's location changes, the list will refresh automatically I put the distance large than 8600km cannot add to fav, you can modify this config on configs/Configs.kt I cannot understand sort by featurelist property, this sorting basis is fuzzy.

 I choose the top 4 features, they are